GabeScott/standard-works-vault/General Conference/1989 April - Our Kindred Family—Expression of Eternal Love.md

 # Our Kindred Family—Expression of Eternal Love

-*By J. Richard Clarke - Of the Presidency of the Seventy*
+By Elder J. Richard Clarke - *Of the Presidency of the Seventy*

 *Given in the April session of the 1989 General Conference*